huaweicloud/vault-plugin-auth-huaweicloud/README.md

 The basic mechanism of operation is per-role.

 Roles are associated with a Huawei Cloud account and user.
-When a user login to Vault, Vault matches the account and user name with that of a pre-created role in Vault.
+When logining to Vault, it matches the account and user name retrived from token with that of a pre-created role in Vault.
 It then checks what policies have been associated with the role, and grants a token accordingly.

 ## Usage